smikes/pure-fts/README.md

 It would make sense to abstract this into a set of paths, if this module were going to be useful for general purpose fts indexing.

+## TODO

+fts doesn't work

+index on keyword or author does not work